fredcooke/freeems-vanilla/README.md

 To build this firmware you need the latest build environment from the [tools site](http://tools.diyefi.org).

 You also need an up to date version of git available on the command line.

+With these prerequisites met, simply type 'make' and choose an option!

 ### Loading the firmware